2unty/WARGAME/README.md

 # WARGAME
-A game I made for the hell of it
+A game I made for the hell of it.
+You need pyvidplayer2 in order to run this.